 - TV Search

-The Department of Journalism at Emerson College uses the SnapStream Enterprise TV appliance to gain access to a constant stream of televised newscasts for classroom study.
+SnapStream’s powerful TV search technology provides the Department of Journalism at Emerson College with digital access to a constant stream of televised newscasts for media research and content analysis.